atallison/go-collections/README.md

 You must use `gotip build` to build this library instead of `go build` .

+## Documentation

+As of now, https://pkg.go.dev seems not generate the library documentation automatically.
+I have written a small [gendoc](./gendoc) script and it is available in [./doc.md](./doc.md).

 ## What to be implemented

 - [x] ArrayList